ptsanchez/cse15l-lab-reports/lab-report-3.md

 $ grep -c 'the' biomed/cc103.txt
 213
 ```
-On the other hand, this optiont to grep is very useful if we were to only wanted to count the lines of a certain string that we __know__ would be very common in the file.
+On the other hand, this option to grep is very useful if we only wanted to count the lines of a certain string that we __know__ would be very prevalent in the file.
 Many grep options such as -i actully displays the entire lines that contain the string, but -c is simply counting the lines and returing just the count.

 Source for grep -c: [https://www.geeksforgeeks.org/grep-command-in-unixlinux/](https://www.geeksforgeeks.org/grep-command-in-unixlinux/)
 ## grep -n